Long-term solo traveling – feeling lonely, is Part 7 of the traveling realism’s series.

 Solo travelers come together.

-You’ll see and experience this for yourself, especially if you’re staying in a hostel (different types of hostels), go on excursions or tours with other solo travelers.
-You might start the day as strangers but by the end of it you’ll be friends.
+You’ll see and experience this for yourself, especially if you’re staying in a hostel (different types of hostels), or go on excursions or tours with other solo travelers.
+You might start the day as strangers but by the end of it, you’ll be friends.
 Trust me there will be times when you’re desperate to have some actual time alone.
+This post shows you the different types of friends you’ll likely take on your travels.

 Loneliness can hit you anytime long-term solo traveling.